 The recent ‘Business Review Awards 2018’, judged by representatives of the Romanian business community and announced in March this year, saw the Alba Iulia City Hall listed as a finalist for its efforts to turn Alba Iulia into a smart city.
 The economic benefits of its initiatives are already speaking for themselves and, after the first chapter of the Alba Iulia Smart City 2018 pilot project officially closes in 2019, the ambitions of the city, its focus on attracting new visitors and investors, building its higher education and industry, and its strong and effective partnerships will keep carrying it forward into its smart future by creating a dedicated smart city department.

 “Alba Iulia can act as an impressive role model for other cities.
 Often, smart city strategies fail in terms of execution.
 Alba Iulia shows how to execute a smart city strategy fast and efficiently without all the marketing hype that many other cities focus on.
 The City is a true hidden champion of smart city development in Europe.”, recognizes Bart Gorynski, Managing Partner of bee smart city.

 Access Hundreds of Smart City Solutions for Free

-For more best practice solutions, including those of Alba Iulia Smart City (upcoming), explore the FREE SMART CITY SOLUTION DATABASE, featuring 500+ solutions implemented in more than 460 cities and communities.
+For more best practice solutions, including those of Alba Iulia Smart City, explore the free smart city solution data base, featuring 500+ solutions implemented in more than 460 cities and communities.
 Join today and contribute to creating smarter cities and communities.